 Employment tribunal fees - the changes

-We give you the lowdown on what the employment tribunal fee changes mean and how small businesses can better protect themselves.
+We explain what the employment tribunal fee changes mean and how small businesses can better protect themselves.

 What has changed

 In July 2013, employment tribunal fees were introduced in England, Wales, and Scotland.
-Effectively, the claimant had to pay a fee to make a claim and if they won their claim, the employer had to reimburse the claimant along with paying the award etc.
+Effectively, the claimant had to pay a fee to make a claim, and if they won their claim, the employer had to reimburse the claimant, along with paying the award.

-On 26th July 2017, the Supreme Court ruled that employment tribunal fees were unlawful.
-There were a few reasons for this but the main ones were:
+On July 26th, 2017, the Supreme Court ruled that employment tribunal fees were unlawful.
+The main reasons for this were:

 What the changes mean

-When fees were introduced, there was a significant drop in the number of employment tribunal claims because people simply could not afford to make a claim.
+When fees were introduced, the number of employment tribunal claims plummeted because people could not afford to make a claim.

-Because of the ruling, this ‘safety net’ is no longer there and anyone who feels they have been treated badly by their employer but would not have been able to afford the fee will now be able to make a claim for free.
+Because of the recent ruling, this ‘safety net’ is no longer there and anyone who feels they have been treated badly by their employer, but would not have been able to afford the fee, will now be able to make a claim for free.

 What you need to do to protect your business

-It is very likely that the number of claims will increase because of this ruling and it is important for employers to protect their businesses from any potential future tribunals.
+It is very likely that the number of claims will increase because of this ruling, and it is important for employers to protect their businesses from any potential future employment tribunals.
 One of the ways of doing this is by keeping up-to-date records and recording evidence of any actions taken.
-With that in mind, we explore this and the other ways to protect your business, in our blog here

 Employment law advice from BrightHR

 Are you worried by the employment tribunal ruling and the potential implications for your business?
-With Bright Advice, our employment law experts are just a phone call away, offering employment law advice and peace of mind to help you make the right decisions so your business is protected.
+With Bright Advice, our employment law experts are just a phone call away, offering employment law advice and peace of mind to help you make the right decisions to protect your business.